Organizational Structures: Traditional vs. Modern

 Examples of modern organizational structures include:

 Flat organizational structure: The organization removes the layers of middle management between employees and executives, so this structure suits smaller companies or early-stage start-ups.
-Here, employees receive little supervision and have the power to form teams and choose which projects to work on based on their interests or skills.
+Here, employees receive little supervision and have the power to form teams and choose which projects to work on.

 Differences between traditional and modern organization structures